FMODetect: Robust Detection of Fast Moving Objects

 \section{Introduction}

-Fast moving objects (FMOs) are objects which look significantly blurred in images.
-In a single frame, they move at high speed over distances larger than their size.
+Fast moving objects (FMOs) are objects that look significantly blurred in images.
+Within the aperture of a single frame, they move at high speed over distances larger than their size.
 FMOs typically appear as blurred streaks formed as a composition of the background and their blurred appearance.
-Other scenarios include fast rotations of objects as a ceiling fan or a propeller.
-Fast moving objects are common in everyday scenarios like fast cars, falling objects, flying insects, rain, or hailstorm.
-They are mainly present in sports videos, such as tennis, football, volleyball, badminton, or any other game involving moving objects.
-Applications of FMO detection methods are temporal super-resolution, speed measurement, FMO retrieval, removal, and highlighting.
+Other scenarios include fast rotations of objects like ventilators or propellers.
+FMOs are common in everyday scenarios like fast cars, falling objects, flying insects, rain, and hailstorm.
+They are mainly present in sports videos such as tennis, football, badminton, or other games with moving objects.
+Applications of FMO detection methods are temporal super-resolution, speed measurement, FMO retrieval, tracking, removal, and highlighting.